 Demand-pull inflation occurs when the overall demand for goods and services in an economy increases more rapidly than the economy's production capacity.
 It creates a demand-supply gap with higher demand and lower supply, which results in higher prices.
 For instance, when the oil producing nations decide to cut down on oil production, the supply diminishes.
 It leads to higher demand, which results in price rises and contributes to inflation.
-Additionally, an increase in money supply in an economy also leads to inflation.
-With more money available to individuals, positive consumer sentiment leads to higher spending.
+Additionally, an increase in money supply in an economy also leads to higher spending.
 This increases demand and leads to price rises.
 Money supply can be increased by the monetary authorities either by printing and giving away more money to the individuals, or by devaluing (reducing the value of) the currency.
 In all such cases of demand increase, the money loses its purchasing power.